Dark Mountain Music

 When it can’t prepare, it defaults to protection.

-• Pulling back at the last second
+Protection looks like pulling back at the last second.

 That’s not lack of talent.